 I wasn’t a poker player.
 My first step was learning the game deeply: how players think, how money flows, and how competitors structured engagement.
 Approaching poker with a beginner’s mindset let me strip away unnecessary complexity and rebuild the game into something intuitive, fair, and engaging for both crypto-first users and casual players.

-To bridge my knowledge gap, I relied on two approaches:
+To bridge my knowledge gap, I conducted:

 2. User Interviews – Teammates (poker players + crypto users) became my test group.
 I asked questions like: What breaks your trust?
 What makes you choose one platform over another?